Great Teachers Start at PSU

 2. Choose a subject and grade level.
 PSU offers tracks in elementary, secondary, and special education.

 3. Complete a teacher preparation program.
 The program must qualify for a TSPC Oregon Preliminary Teaching License.
-All teacher preparation programs at PSU qualify.
+All PSU teacher preparation programs qualify.

 4. Complete your student teaching requirements through the teacher preparation program.